 Jennifer Keating’s On Arid Ground is a path-breaking study of the way empire and environment interacted in Central Asia through the 19th and early 20th centuries.

 This book innovates on a number of fronts, not least by showing the importance of ecology and environment in forcing the Russian Empire to adapt its long-term geopolitical strategy.
 It significantly changes the way we think of Russian Empire-building and outlines a fascinating picture of land reclamation, settlement and commodity development, while often putting to the fore actors beyond the human, from sandstorms to termites.

 Inspiring and important, it will be influential for historians working on other imperial contexts, and above all for our thinking about environment and human social and political organisation today.

 Gladstone Book Prize, 2024

 Applications for the 2024 Prize are now invited from publishers until 31 December 2023.
 To be eligible for consideration for the prize, the book must:

 - be its author’s first solely written history book;

-- be on any historical subject not primarily related to British history;
+- be on any historical subject that is not primarily related to British or Irish history;

 - be an original and scholarly work of historical research by an author who received their doctoral degree from a British or Irish university;

-- have been published in English during the calendar year 2017.
+- have been published in English during the calendar year 2023 (for the 2024 award).

-All enquiries about the Prize should be addressed to the Administrative Secretary, Melanie Ransom, at: email@example.com
+All enquiries about the Prize should be addressed to the RHS.
+Please contact: email@example.com